Dexter Area Historical Society

 |

-The Dexter Area Historical Society is preparing to take a transformational step in the restoration of Gordon Hall.
+The Dexter Area Historical Society is beginning a transformational step in the restoration of Gordon Hall.
 In 2026 we will reconfigure the interior of Gordon Hall to match its original floor plan, add a lift, and completely finish the interior of the central stair hall.

 Between a grant and several generous donations, we already have $750,000 of the $1 million that we need to complete this project.
 For this Challenge Grant, we have a seed donation of $10,000.
 With this as a start, we have a goal to raise $250,000 to complete The Gordon Hall 2026 Project.
 The deadline for the campaign is March 1, 2026.
 For more information about your donation or the renovation call Caryl Burke at 734-476-5232 or email us at [email protected].
 Your donation will help bring the restoration of Gordon Hall closer to completion. |